pspdev/pspsdk/README.md

 ### Discord

-You can find PSPDev Maintainers over at https://discord.gg/bePrj9W in the `#psp-toolchain` channel :)
+You can find PSPDEV Maintainers over at https://discord.gg/bePrj9W in the `#psp-toolchain` channel :)

 ### Code of Conduct

 We're all here to build software and have fun with our PSPs, and everyone deserves to be able to do that without fear of harassment.

-Please follow our [Code of Conduct](CODE_OF_CONDUCT.md), and we encourage you to contact the PSPDev Maintainers if you think something isn't right.
+Please follow our [Code of Conduct](CODE_OF_CONDUCT.md), and we encourage you to contact the PSPDEV Maintainers if you think something isn't right.

 ## Thanks

-The pspsdk developers wish to thank all the people who have contributed bug fixes, ideas and support for the project.
+The PSPSDK developers wish to thank all the people who have contributed bug fixes, ideas and support for the project.
 Also big thanks to nem for kicking off PSP development with all his work, the original imports system is based on his work in the hello world demo.